mattalanhoward/Superman/readme.md

 The MVP is to create a player object that dodges other objects.

-3 "Fake News" hit Trump. => Game Over.
+Score Screen - display at Game Over the score.

+Number of obstacles increases difficulty

 Backlog
-Score Screen - display at Game Over the number of "Fake News" shots.

-Adjust speed of obstacles to increase difficulty

 Add Soundbytes from Trump on score screen based on score.

-Create projectile to shoot "Fake News"
+Create projectile to shoot "krytonite"

-If "Fake News" gets by Trump he loses 1 power and shrinks in size.
-If he collects "Real News", he gains 1 power and grows in size.
-Start size is 2, Max is 3, 0 => Game Over.